 Unlike Tulum which has a laid-back beach town vibe, Cancun has more of a city vibe.
 If you are looking for a change of pace, you can schedule a day trip from Tulum to Cancun (check out how to get from Tulum to Cancun).

-If you visit the Hotel Zone area, expect a more buzzing atmosphere as this area is filled with resorts, hotels, shops, and restaurants, and it’s basically made for tourists.
-If you want something more traditional, you can find colonial buildings and markets, and some incredible street food, in Downtown Cancun.
+If you visit the Hotel Zone area, expect a more buzzing atmosphere.
+It’s filled with resorts, hotels, shops, and restaurants, and it’s basically made for tourists.

 READ THE FULL POST: The Best Things To Do in Cancun – The Ultimate Guide to Cancun